dbierer/php-class-notes/php-iii-nov-2023.md

 ## TODO
+* RE: Threads
+  * Good explanation of how they work
+  * Look into PHP and threads
+  * What's the difference between how Java and PHP handle threads

 * RE: STDIN: create a good example of its use

 * For the PHP III demos, get the `index.php` working correctly!